Wireless charging allows you to refresh the batteries on electronic devices without a cable. Continue reading

 Hoever, there are important differences.
 Gialusis and Kannar told me WiGig is used for different applications.
 From Dell’s point of view the technology means you can walk into a room with a mobile workstation and instantly hook-up to remote screens, loud-speakers, mice, keyboards and other devices.
 WiGig is mainly about media transfer.

 WiGig uses different spectrum to Wi-Fi, it operates at around 60 GHz.
 Higher frequencies mean shorter wavelengths.
 In plain English this means signals don’t extend as far, typically you only use WiGig within a single room.
-In other words, it’s much faster than Wi-Fi, but has a significantly shorter range.
+In other words, it’s faster than Wi-Fi, but has a shorter range.

 And there’s the big disappointment.
-Those of us who’d like to hook up fibre connections to a house full of gadgets won’t be able to use WiGig for the task.
+Those of us who’d like to hook up fibre connections to a house full of devices won’t be able to use WiGig for the task.
 It’s either push conventional Wi-Fi to its limits or run cables around the rooms.

 Dell’s workstations have a steerable WiGig antennae, apparently that’s important.
 It also makes things a little more fragile.